Educated Workforce with Relevant Business and Technical Skills

 The Czech Republic combines an outstanding level of general education with strong science and engineering disciplines.
 Technical education in the Czech Republic has a long tradition and enjoys a strong reputation around the world.
 The availability of graduates in technical fields creates a perfect environment for both manufacturing and R&D-oriented companies.
 Czech Technical University in Prague is one of the biggest and oldest technical universities in Europe.
 Roughly one-third of Czech students study economics, finance or IT.

 School attendance is compulsory from age six to 15 (elementary and lower secondary school).
-After nine years, students may continue at three basic types of upper secondary school: vocational training centres, secondary schools and high schools (gymnazium).
-Undergraduate and graduate studies are offered by colleges (offering three to four-year bachelor programmes) and universities, which also offer master and doctoral programmes.
+After nine years, students may continue at three basic types of upper secondary school: vocational training centers, secondary schools and high schools (gymnazium).
+Undergraduate and graduate studies are offered by colleges (offering three to four-year bachelor's programs) and universities, which also offer master's and doctoral programs.

-Public universities offer programmes ranging from ICT and electronics to life sciences and humanities, while a number of private institutions offer mainly business administration or economic programmes.
+Public universities offer programs ranging from ICT and electronics to life sciences and humanities, while a number of private institutions offer mainly business administration or economic programs.
 According to statistics from the Ministry of Education, Youth and Sport for academic year 2016/2017, there are currently more than 300,000 university students and nearly 80,000 graduates.

-TOTAL UNIVERSITY STUDENTS AND GRADUATES IN THE CZECH REPUBLIC.
-BY FIELD OF STUDY.
-Academic year 2016/2017.
+TOTAL UNIVERSITY STUDENTS AND GRADUATES IN THE CZECH REPUBLIC BY FIELD OF STUDY

 |BUSINESS ADMINISTRATION (HR included)